 Whether you run a business, manage a marketing firm or work in user experience (UX), you know that customer journeys are becoming more complex.
 The world is going through a digital transformation, and it involves a stream of new technology and digital users.

-The average business now relies on several communication channels to engage its audience.
+The average business relies on several communication channels to engage its audience.
 You now need a functional understanding of the user experience of chatbots, websites, apps, ads, social media and email.
-That’s not to mention your customer service representatives, salespeople and the product itself.
+That’s not to mention your customer service representatives, salespeople and product itself.

 And you need to portray a consistent brand message and offer a seamless experience across them all while utilizing each one’s strong points.

 In simple terms: It’s getting harder to keep track.

 At the same time, it’s becoming more important to do so.
 Research shows that experience is dethroning product and price as the top priority for differentiating your business.

 Becoming experience-driven has a lot of benefits.
 It starts with better understanding your customers so that you can meet and exceed their expectations.
 In turn, it does fun things like boost customer satisfaction, foster loyalty and makes your business, well, more successful.

 But if you want to increase conversion rates with UX, you have to start somewhere.
 By somewhere, we mean with journey mapping.

 In an international study of 248 customer experience professionals, two-thirds said their organizations utilized customer journey mapping.
 Of those, 90% claimed it had a positive impact, and over a third claimed it was extremely positive.

 So, what’s the big deal?